LEOR3/VoiceDetectionCommands/README.md

 4.- OLED 128X64

-5.- 1 Button
+5.- 1 Button (To saved commands only when is pushed the button)

-6.- 2 Extra Buttons (If you need the 2 pages that are included in this project).
+6.- 2 Extra Buttons (If you need the 2 pages that are included in this project)